gebakx/ml-games/readme.md

 - **Solution**:

-  - Gind a _reasonably_ good solution in a limited time
+  - Find a _reasonably_ good solution in a limited time

   - .blue[Optimisation algorithms]